 CEO Barbara Byrd-Bennett wrote President David Vitale a letter recommending that he and the rest of the board reconsider the decision to turnaround Gresham.
 After much thought, AUSL will still take over the school in the fall.

 Meanwhile, another school is set to close its doors completely.
-Students will not be returning to Walter H. Dyett High School on the South Side for the fall.
+Students will not be returning to Walter H. Dyett High School on the South Side after the 2014-2015 academic year.
 In 2012, the board voted to phase out Dyett because it was an underperforming school.

 Although Gresham will remain open, Vitale said in a letter that the board will not reverse its decision for the school to be under new management as other factors were taken into consideration when a school is turned around.